brunokoga/pathfinder-markdown/prd_markdown/spells/gate.md

 If you choose to call a kind of creature instead of a known individual, you may call either a single creature or several creatures.
 In either case, their total HD cannot exceed twice your caster level.
 In the case of a single creature, you can control it if its HD does not exceed your caster level.
 A creature with more HD than your caster level can't be controlled.
 Deities and unique beings cannot be controlled in any event.
 An uncontrolled being acts as it pleases, making the calling of such creatures rather dangerous.
 An uncontrolled being may return to its home plane at any time.

 If you choose to exact a longer or more involved form of service from a called creature, you must offer some fair trade in return for that service.
-The service exacted must be reasonable with respect to the promised favor or reward; see the _ [lesser planar ally](planarAlly.html#_planar-ally-lesser) _spell for appropriate rewards.
-Some creatures may want their payment in âlivestockâ rather than in coin, which could involve complications.
+The service exacted must be reasonable with respect to the promised favor or reward; see the _ [lesser planar ally](planarAlly.md#_planar-ally-lesser) _spell for appropriate rewards.
+Some creatures may want their payment in “livestock” rather than in coin, which could involve complications.
 Immediately upon completion of the service, the being is transported to your vicinity, and you must then and there turn over the promised reward.
 After this is done, the creature is instantly freed to return to its own plane.

 Failure to fulfill the promise to the letter results in your being subjected to service by the creature or by its liege and master, at the very least.
 At worst, the creature or its kin may attack you.